gregorulm/diablo/readme.txt

 little difficulty finishing the game.
 If you want to increase the challenge or level up your character further, you will have to use the approach above.
 The differences between single player and multi player have been documented extensively elsewhere.
-Briefly, it works as follows:
+Briefly, it works roughly as follows:

 Single - default   : Monsters give 1x experience and have 1x health
 Multi  - normal    :               2x                     2x